kyclark/gitbook-metagenomics/solving_gc_contents.md

      7 	}
  ```

-Lastly, I'd like to create a version that can handle input from a file as well as a string:
+Next, I'd like to create a version that can handle input from a file as well as a string:

 ```
 $ cat -n dna8.pl6